dgatf/msrc/README.md

 ### 1.4.
 I2C sensors

-I2C sensors are suported connecting to pins A4, A5.
-Currently implemented:
+The following I2C sensors are suported (pins A4, A5):

 - Barometer: BMP180, BMP280